Skip to content

 Time commitment: 2-3 hours

-Important: Do NOT promote your OnlyFans yet.
-These next few days are about establishing your social media presence before your launch.
+Do not promote your OnlyFans yet.
+These days are about establishing credible social media presence before your launch.

 Day 5: Social Media Warm-Up (Twitter/X Focus)